lenymo/glennmccomb-com/README.md

 `$ npm start` to create a development build and start watching files in `/src/react/`.

 `$ npm run build` to create a production build (without watch).

+## General notes

+Page header featured images are saved as plain JPG / PNGs in Photoshop with `featured-image-` prefix in `/src/img/uploads/`.
+These then need to be processed with `gulp images` and `gulp compress-images`, after which point they are compressed and copied to `static/img/uploads/`.